-PROFIBUS in general

-- A PROFIBUS DP network may only be built up in linear structure. - PROFIBUS DP consists of minimum one segment with at least one master and one slave. - A master has always been deployed together with a CPU. - PROFIBUS supports max.
-126 participants. - Per segment a max. of 32 participants is permitted. - The max. segment length depends on the baud rate:

-- Max.
-10 segments may be built up.
-The segments are connected via repeaters.
-Every repeater counts for one participant. - The bus respectively a segment is to be terminated at both ends. - All participants are communicating with the same baud rate.
-The slaves adjust themselves automatically on the baud rate.
+PROFIBUS in general A PROFIBUS DP network may only be built up in linear structure.
+PROFIBUS DP consists of minimum one segment with at least one master and one slave.
+A master has always been deployed together with a CPU.
+PROFIBUS supports max.
+126 participants.
+Per segment a max. of 32 participants is permitted.
+The max_segment length depends on the baud rate: 9.6 187.5kbaud \rightarrow 1000m 500kbaud \rightarrow 400m 1.5Mbaud \rightarrow 200m 3 12Mbaud \rightarrow 100m • Max.
+10 segments may repeaters.
+Every repeate be built up. r counts for The segments are connected via one participant. • The bus respectively a se egment is to be terminated at both ends.
+All participants are commadjust themselves autom nunicating w atically on th rith the same baud rate.
+The slaves ne baud rate.
+Transfer medium As transfer medium PROFI upon the RS485 interface.
+BUS uses a n isolated twisted-pair cable based The RS485 interface is working with voltage differences.

-Transfer medium

-As transfer medium PROFIBUS uses an isolated twisted-pair cable based upon the RS485 interface.

-The RS485 interface is working with voltage differences.
 Though it is less irritable from influences than a voltage or a current interface.
 You are able to configure the network as well linear as in a tree structure.
 Max.
 32 participants per segment are permitted.
 Within a segment the members are linear connected.
 The segments are connected via repeaters.
 The maximum segment length depends on the transfer rate.

-PROFIBUS DP uses a transfer rate between 9.6kbaud and 12Mbaud, the slaves are following automatically.
-All participants are communicating with the same transfer rate.

-The bus structure under RS485 allows an easy connection res. disconnection of stations as well as starting the system step by step.
-Later expansions don't have any influence on stations that are already integrated.
-The system realizes automatically if one partner had a fail down or is new in the network.
+PROFIBUS DP uses a tran slaves are following automathe same transfer rate. sfer rate be atically.
+All p tween 9.6kbaud and 12Mbaud, the participants are communicating with The bus structure under disconnection of stations as expansions don't have any in The system realizes automa in the network. r RS485 a well as sta nfluence on atically if on allows an easy connection res. rting the system step by step.
+Later stations that are already integrated. e partner had a fail down or is new

-Bus connection

-The following picture illustrates the terminating resistors of the respective start and end station.
+Bus connection The following picture illustrates the terminating resistors of the respective start and end station.